jupyterlab/extension-template/README.md

 - _server_: Extension with frontend (in TypeScript) and backend (in Python) parts.
 - _theme_: Theme for JupyterLab (using CSS variables).

-## Use the template to create package
+## Use the template to create extension

 1. Install copier and some plugins.